Stowe high schoolers put on ‘Shrek the Musical’

-Everyone’s favorite ogre is back in the stage spectacle based on the Oscar-winning, smash hit film, “Shrek.”
+Everyone’s favorite ogre is back in the stage spectacle based on the Oscar-winning, hit film, “Shrek.”

 Stowe High School students will perform, “Shrek the Musical,” Thursday to Saturday, Dec.
 8-10, in the school auditorium.
 Showtimes are at 7 p.m., with a 2 p.m.
 Saturday matinee.